 In some cases, the 12 month time requirement may be waived if there is sufficient evidence that the application could not be made within the time limits.
 Lack of knowledge or understanding of requirements is not a valid reason.

-You will be sent an acknowledgement email – this will outline the timeframes for your application.
+Following submission of your application, you will be sent an acknowledgement email which will also outline the timeframes for your application.